 Mosaics were little and went in locker rooms and pools.
 Wall tiles were 4 1/4″ squares that sometimes were blue or gold or green but usually were white.
 Pressed floor tiles got up to 12″ square if you were really wild and had the same repeating pattern screen printed on every one.
 And then there was quarry tile.
 Durable, eternal, and available in a rainbow of earth tones, quarry tile was well known and understood.

 You can still find all of these tiles of course, but they’ve been joined by countless sizes, shapes, and decorating techniques until the distinctions have become blurred.
 Many designers and installers today are not aware of what sets quarry tile apart from other types of tile.
-This series of blog posts is for those of you that have never had to choose or install a quarry tile and have no idea where to start.
+I will be blogging about what it is and how to install it.
 Today we will look at what quarry tile is:

 The textbook definition – Our old friend, the Tile Council of North America Handbook defines it this way: Quarry tiles are ceramic tiles for floor and wall applications made by the extrusion process from natural clay or shale.
 The ANSI standard specifications for ceramic tiles offer some additional guidance pointing out that quarry tiles are allowed more size and warpage variation than porcelain tiles and can have up to 5% absorption.